3. Credits Spreadsheet

 Sarah Supervisor |

 A vertical gap of 1 unit corresponds to some amount of pixels.
-You can configure this amount in the global settings.
+You can configure this amount in the project settings.
 We advise you to set it to your main font height, but other choices are also valid if they aid your design.

 Content Styles